i-Asset/frontend-service/README.md

 # Frontend Service

-Frontend Services for the Nimble Platform.
+Frontend Services for the i-Asset Platform.

 ## Development